-REVIEW OF REPORT AND RECORDS OF EXAMINATION
+REVIEW OF REPORT AND RECORDS OF INSPECTION

-To ensure that the examination is performed in compliance with this guideline and that the examination report and the list of weaknesses faithfully represents the results of the examination.
-The following should be taken into consideration;
+To ensure that the inspection is performed in compliance with this guideline, laws, and regulations.
+The inspection report and list of weaknesses will be faithfully representing the results of the inspection.
+The following should be taken into consideration.

-- a) Review the current off-site report and last examination report, the last external audit and follow-up actions to be taken by the SACCOS in these documents. - b) Review the examination worksheets and include any weakness in the report and give priority to the actions needed. - c) Consider, if necessary, the evaluations and assessments of areas not previously examined. - d) Ensure clarity in the final examination report by: - Having consistency between the executive summary and the recommendations of the examination report with the findings that appear in full report. - Ensuring the examination report is supported adequately by the evaluations and assessments in each of the components of the on-site examination. - Aligning standards by TCDC with the drafting of the examination report and the list of the deficiencies and the quality examination report. - e) The Team Leader should ensure that paper work has been documented and that substantial findings are correct and have sufficient evidence to support their inclusion in the final examination report.
+- a) Review the report of current off-site, last inspection, last external audit and follow-up actions to be taken by the SACCOS in these documents. - b) Review the inspection worksheets and include any weakness in the report and give priority to the actions needed. - c) Consider, if necessary, the evaluations and assessments of areas not previously examined. - d) Ensure clarity in the final inspection report by: - Having consistency between the executive summary and the recommendations of the inspection report with the findings that appear in full report. - Ensuring the inspection report is supported adequately by the evaluations and assessments in each of the components of the on-site inspection. - Aligning standards by TCDC with the drafting of the inspection report and the list of the deficiencies and the quality report. - e) The Team Leader should ensure that paperwork has been documented and that substantial findings are correct and have sufficient evidence to support their inclusion in the final report.